Lex-DRL/Py-datastructures-benchmark/README.md

 ## Test results

-With all the preamble out of the way, here's' the stuff you came for.
+With all the preamble out of the way, here's the stuff you came for.

 I've ran the benchmark two times - with 300K items and with 5M - on AMD Ryzen 2700x with 32 GiB of RAM.